khaledkucse/org.usask.srlab.COSTERPlugin/README.md

 Let us see some examples of executing all three features of command line tool.

-1. Infer Types: A user wants to learn the FQNs of APIs used in a SO code. (s)He can puts the code into a file named input.java, place the file within the tool directory and run the following command:
+**1. Infer Types**: A user wants to learn the FQNs of APIs used in a SO code. (s)He can puts the code into a file named input.java, place the file within the tool directory and run the following command:

 ```
 java -jar COSTER.jar -f infer -i input.java -o output.java -j data/jars/so/ -m model/ -t 1 -c cosine -n levenshtein